Velocity Source#

 end

-• The Darcy type parameter specifies the type of Darcy penalization term to be applied to the Navier-Stokes equations.
-The options are none or phase_change.
-The phase_change model uses the values of the Darcy penalty liquid and Darcy penalty solid set-up within the phase change subsection of the Physical Properties.
+• The permeability model parameter specifies the type of penalization term to be applied to the Navier-Stokes equations.
+The options are none, darcy phase change, or carman-kozeny phase change.

 Caution

-The phase change Darcy model does not currently have a Cahn-Hilliard implementation.
+The phase change Darcy and Carman-Kozeny models do not currently have a Cahn-Hilliard implementation.

 • The enable Darcy multiply by density parameter enables the multiplication by the density within the Darcy force term (\(\boldsymbol{F}_\mathrm{Darcy}\)).
 This is for dimensional consistency when solving the pressure (\(p\)) rather than the kinematic pressure (\(p^* = p / \rho\), with \(\rho\) the density of the fluid) in the momentum equation.
 This parameter should be used when coupling of the CLS equation with the incompressible Navier-Stokes equations.